cami-chompers/Forksheet-and-Nanosheet-Simulation/README.md

-# Forksheet and Nanosheet Simulation Repository
+# Optimization of Forksheet and Nanosheet Transistors Through Parametric Simulations and Machine Learning

-Welcome to the Forksheet and Nanosheet Simulation repository.
-This project provides tools to simulate and analyze nanosheet and forksheet transistor designs using LTSpice and Python.

 ---

+## Description
+This project presents a combined approach using LTSpice simulations and a Python-based machine learning (ML) framework to analyze and optimize nanosheet (NS) and forksheet (FS) transistor architectures.
+The code supports:
+- Device-level simulations
+- Automated extraction of key transistor metrics from waveform data
+- ML model training for rapid performance prediction

+Focus parameters include rise time, fall time, propagation delay, and voltage stability across different transistor geometries.

+---
+## Dataset Information
+- The dataset consists of simulation output waveforms and extracted electrical switching speed performance metrics (rise/fall time, delay, voltage stability) for NS and FS transistor designs over a range of lengths and widths.
+- Data is stored in CSV files with features corresponding to transistor dimensions and labels including measured performance metrics.

+---

-## Repository Contents
+## Code Information
+The repository includes:

 - **simulation.py**: A Python script for processing and analyzing LTSpice simulation data, generating visualizations, and evaluating transistor performance metrics.
 - **nanosheet_circuit.asc**: LTSpice schematic for nanosheet transistor simulations.